Latest News

 Beginners' workshops

 All three of our beginners' workshops in 2022 were fully booked and we had great feedback from participants.
 We held one on sedges on the 18 June in Dumfries, one on Grasses on the 25 June in Hamilton and a Daisy family workshop on the 6th August in Fife.
-We are currently hatching plans for more workshops in 2023.

 We've built up a great catalogue of training videos.
 For example, if you are interested in grasses view this excellent introduction to Grass ID for beginners from last year.

-Get involved with the Urban Flora Project in 2022 - a project to record flowering plants in our urban areas, initiated by our friends in the Botanical Society of Scotland.
+Get involved with the Urban Flora Project in 2023 - a project to record flowering plants in our urban areas, initiated by our friends in the Botanical Society of Scotland.

-BSBI Plant ID workshop
+BSBI Plant ID online workshop

 Aileen Meek led an excellent workshop on Identifying Wildflower Families for beginners last year.
 46 participated in the live event, but over 3500 have now viewed the Identifying Wildflower Families webinar making it one of the most popular in the BSBI Training playlist.